sranene/Hopfury/README.md

 # Hopfury

-**Hopfury** is a 2D mobile platformer where you jump over platforms and enemies, shoot fireballs to defeat foes (with cooldown), and enjoy the unique beats of each level.
-Simple controls, satisfying action, and a retro aesthetic make it both fun and engaging.
+**Hopfury** is a 2D mobile platformer where you jump over platforms and enemies, shoot fireballs to defeat enemys (with cooldown), and enjoy the unique beats of each level.
+Simple controls, satisfying action, and a simple and clean design make it both fun and engaging.

 ## 🎮 Gameplay